 - A successful case begins with avoiding ERP failure in the first place.
 Of course, the most effective case is one that doesn’t get escalated to attorneys in the first place.
 Planning a project with reasonable assumptions, expectations, resources, budgets and both team roles and responsibilities will dramatically decrease the likelihood that your implementation ends up being told as a story in the courtroom.
 Most importantly, it is important to recognize that as the company implementing new enterprise technology, you and your team are ultimately responsible for the success or failure of the project.

 - ERP failures and lawsuits typically come down to issues with people and processes – not technology.
 Many cases that we’ve been involved with attempt to focus on technical issues such as whether or not the software “works” or whether or not the new system could handle the data requirements of the business.
 However, these issues rarely make or break an implementation.
 Instead, these are more commonly symptoms of deeper root causes related to people and processes, such as failure to engage in effective business process reengineering or organizational change management.
-Whether you are implementing SAP, Oracle, Microsoft Dynamics or any variety of Tier II ERP systems, your chances of success are likely to have little to anything to do with the software itself.
+Whether you are implementing SAP, Oracle, Microsoft Dynamics or any variety of Tier II ERP systems, your chances of success are likely to have little to do with the software itself.

 - Recognize that ERP failures don’t happen overnight.
 It can be tempting to blame an ERP failure on a single, catastrophic event, but in reality, ERP failures brew for quite some time before they reach the breaking point.
 While managing your project, look at all the little things – which in fact are big things – that slowly kill your project.
 And if you have reached the point of litigation, fully analyze and understand all the little things that added up to one giant failure rather than honing in on one singular cause.